Vectorized/closedsea/README.md

 Can be called repeatedly without issues.

-To subscribe to the [default OpenSea Curated block list](https://github.com/ProjectOpenSea/operator-filter-registry/#deployments), simply use `_registerForOperatorFiltering()`, without arguments.
+To subscribe to the [default OpenSea curated block list](https://github.com/ProjectOpenSea/operator-filter-registry/#deployments), simply use `_registerForOperatorFiltering()`, without arguments.

 ### `onlyAllowedOperator`
 ```solidity